On the number of tangencies among $1$-intersecting $x$-monotone curves: Proof of Theorem

 Therefore $I(b_2,b_3) <_x I(b_2,r_2)$.
 However, then we are in Case~1 for the path $b_2-r_2-b_3-r_3-b_4-r_4$, which is impossible. \end{proof}

-Returning to the proof of Lemma~\ref{lem:non-nested} we conclude from Propositions~\ref{prop:k-path} and~\ref{prop:no-7-path} that $G$ has at most $28n$ edges.
-This in turn implies that there are at most $8 \cdot 2 \cdot 2 \cdot 28n = 896n$ tangency points of Types~3 and~4. \end{proof}
+Returning to the proof of Lemma~\ref{lem:non-nested} by Proposition~\ref{prop:no-7-path} $G$ has no monotone increasing path of length $8$ (starting with an edge of any color) and then by Lemma~\ref{lem:k-path} $G$ has less than $36n$ edges.
+This in turn implies that there are at most $8 \cdot 2 \cdot 2 \cdot 36n = 1152n$ tangency points of Types~3 and~4 together (in fact at most $1152n-32$). \end{proof}

-By Lemmata~\ref{lem:nested} and~\ref{lem:non-nested} there are at most $904n-4$ tangency points among the curves in $\cC$.
+By Lemmata~\ref{lem:nested} and~\ref{lem:non-nested} there are at most $1160n-4$ tangency points among the curves in $\cC$.
 This concludes the proof of Theorem~\ref{thm:pw-x-monotone-1-intersecting}.